crimeraaa/dst-shellbells/README_OR_PERISH.md

     { "G#4",t = 0 },    { "B4", t = 0 },    { "E5", t = "1/8" },

 The E major chord consisting of `"G#4"`, `"B4"` and `"E5"` all play at the same time because the all the notes in the chord, except the `"E5"` as it is the last in the chord, have their t values set to 0.
 The `"E5"` itself has t value of `"1/8"`, making the next nonzero pitch value that distance away from this chord.
 It's rather confusing but I hope you get the hang of it!
 This is a quirk of how my code determines time values by indexing the *previous* note table's duration.
 Oh the things I do for readability...

+# DECLARING YOUR SONG FILE

+So you finally finished making your song files!
+Now what?
+There's one last step we need to take.
+Go to `scripts/songlist.lua` and open it.
+The first blocks of code will look like this (comments are not included in this sample, but there are in the original file):

+	local songlist = {}
+	local directory = {}
+	local dir = directory

+	dir["My Songs"] =
+	{
+	    "template",
+	    "jazzlick",
+	}

+Assuming your song is located under the folder `scripts/songs/My Songs/`, simply declare your **filename** as a string.
+I have to stress again, you should use the **filename, not the `data.title` value inside of your file.** This is because if your `data.title` value is a different name than your filename, then you'll have to be careful which one to declare.
+In my example file `thelick.lua`, the `data.title` value is also set to `thelick` so no need to worry there.
+I can declare my file this way:

+	local songlist = {}
+	local directory = {}
+	local dir = directory

+	dir["My Songs"] =
+	{
+	    "template",
+	    "jazzlick",
+	    "thelick",	-- look mom! i did it!
+	}

+No need for the `.lua` extension.
+After all this, assuming everything went well with no errors, you should be able to call yoursong ingame!
+If this file `scripts/songs/My Songs/thelick.lua` did exist, then I could call it with `c_shellsfromtable(mysongs.thelick)`!